dcunited001/dc.files/MINT17_INSTALL.md

 - needed to download and set this up
 - fairly straightforward, no dependencies (yay!)
+- after running dpkg on the cuda deb, i ran apt-get update
+- then `sudo apt-get install cuda` ended up installing 7.5
+  - not sure this will work with my graphics card compute capability (3.0)
+  - but we'll see

 #### cuDNN 6.5

 - nvidia requires registration?  wtf lol
   - two days later, i'm still waiting for this
 - where is 6.5? i only see cuDNN 3.0
+- finally. i'm approved for cuDNN
+  - trying to figure out which cuDNN version i need.
+    - both 3 and 4 require CUDA compute capability 3.0+
+    - going to with 4
+- downloaded and unzipped
+  - moved the headers and .so's to the /usr/local/cuda folders

 #### install docker